servinlp/marvin-KPN-LoRa/README.md

 ![alt text][Debugger]

 The data you will see here is going to be something different then what you would have send but don't panic this is normal.
-The `Hello World` we send has been converted to hexadecimal for the transfer.
+The `int` `1000` we send has been converted to hexadecimal for the transfer.
 We will reverse this on the server side.

 ### Node.js